-- 1. Codes and Standards: Comply with applicable Federal, State and local building and electrical codes, laws, ordinances, and regulations, and comply with applicable NFPA, National Electrical Code and utility company requirements and regulations.
-Provide Underwriters Laboratories Seal on all materials. - 2.
-Permits and Inspections: Obtain approvals, tests, and inspections required by Architect, Engineer, local electrical inspector, agent or agency specified in Project Manual, or National, State, or local codes and ordinances. - a.
+- 2. Permits and Inspections: Obtain approvals, tests, and inspections required by Architect, Engineer, local electrical inspector, agent or agency specified in Project Manual, or National, State, or local codes and ordinances. - a.
 Schedule electrical inspection by an agency acceptable to the local authority having jurisdiction and submit final inspection certificate to Architect. - b.
 Furnish materials and labor necessary for tests and pay costs associated with tests and inspections. - c.
 Conduct tests under load for load balancing and where required by codes, regulations, ordinances, or technical Specification. - 3.
-Electrical Components, Devices, and Accessories: UL Listed and labeled as defined in NFPA 70, Article 100, by a testing agency acceptable to authorities having jurisdiction and marked for intended use.
+Electrical Components, Devices, and Accessories: Listed and labeled as defined in NFPA 70, Article 100, by a testing agency acceptable to authorities having jurisdiction and marked for intended use.

-1.9 DELIVERY, STORAGE AND HANDLING
+1.8 DELIVERY, STORAGE AND HANDLING

-A. Storage and Protection:

-- 1. Take precautions to store materials and products to protect finishes and not permit dust and dirt to penetrate equipment. - 2.
+- A. Storage and Protection: - 1.
+Take precautions to store materials and products to protect finishes and not permit dust and dirt to penetrate equipment. - 2.
 Replace equipment damaged beyond reasonable repair as required by Architect. - 3.
 Refinish any equipment with marks, stains, scratches, dents, and other aesthetic damage that doesn't impede operation of equipment as required by Architect.

-1.10 COORDINATION OF WORK
+1.9 COORDINATION OF WORK

-A. New Construction:

-- 1. Openings, Chases, Recesses, Sleeves, Lintels and Bucks (required for admission of Electric Contract systems and components): Coordinate requirements with General Contractor for inclusion in General Contract.
+- A. New Construction: - 1.
+Openings, Chases, Recesses, Sleeves, Lintels and Bucks (required for admission of Electric Contract systems and components): Coordinate requirements with General Contractor for inclusion in General Contract.
 Furnish necessary information (e.g. locations and sizes) to General Contractor in ample time for installation of systems and components included in Electric Contract. - 2.
 Anchor Bolts: Deliver to Contractor responsible for General Work anchor bolts required for Electric Contract construction that are to be installed in construction included in General Contract. - 3.
-Locate settings, check locations as installation in General Contract progresses, and provide templates or holding fixtures as required to maintain proper accuracy.

-B. Existing Construction:
+Locate settings, check locations as installation in General Contract progresses, and provide templates or holding fixtures as required to maintain proper accuracy. - B. Existing Construction: - 1.
+Unless otherwise specified, employ Contractor responsible for General Work for all cutting, patching, repairing, and replacing of general work required for installation of systems and components included in Electric Work.
+Secure approval from Architect's representative before cutting.

-- 1. Unless otherwise specified, employ Contractor responsible for General Work for all cutting, patching, repairing and replacing of general work required for installation of systems and components included in Electric Work.
-Secure approval from Architect's representative before cutting. - 2.
-Anchor Bolts: Deliver to Contractor responsible for General Work anchor bolts required for Electric Work construction that are to be installed in construction included in General Contract.
+- 2. Anchor Bolts: Deliver to Contractor responsible for General Work anchor bolts required for Electric Work construction that are to be installed in construction included in General Contract.
 Provide templates or holding fixtures as required to maintain proper accuracy. - 3.
 Access Doors: Provide access doors shown on Drawings, or as required for access to pull boxes, junction boxes, relays and other electrical devices requiring periodic inspection, adjustment or maintenance, where located above or within inaccessible walls or ceilings, and including cutting and patching of adjacent walls and ceilings to match existing materials and finishes.

-1.11 ALTERATION PROCEDURES
+1.10 ALTERATION PROCEDURES